nits2010/DataStructureAlgo/DSA_Pattern/Pattern 12_Bitwise XOR.md

   // representation of '11' i.e., it has '2' least significant bits set to '1'
   let allBitsSet = Math.pow(2, bitCount) -1

-  // from the solution description: complement = number ^ allBitsSet return n ^ allBitsSet
+  // from the solutionMimicPQ description: complement = number ^ allBitsSet return n ^ allBitsSet
 }